nixwai/unocss-preset-ctx/docs/en/context-color.md

 Defines the `class` of the format `ctx-c-${name}_${color}` in the element.
 You can get a CSS variable called `ctx-c-${name}` with the value `${color}`.
 Then `class` after this element can use `ctx-c-${name}` as the color value.

 When using this, you can add a suffix `-${num}` to the variable name to control the brightness of the color.
 The brightness is based on `500`.
 Higher values make the color brighter, while lower values make it darker.
+The adjusted range is between `5` and `95`.

 <demo vue="context-color/base.vue"/>